Backpacking Saint Kitts and Nevis

 The islands of St. Kitts and Nevis are excellent destinations for anyone looking for an outdoor holiday.
 The islands are volcanic formations and as such their hilly slopes provide abundant opportunities for walking and hiking.
 Many tourist companies organize excursions into the islands’ verdant rainforests; these trips are a must for any avid backpacker.
 Be sure to find yourself a local guide as these individuals are particularly knowledgeable when it comes to providing information about the islands’ flora and fauna.

-No airlines currently fly to St Kitts and Nevis from Europe.
-However, it is possible to obtain a connecting flight from the United States.
+Although there aren’t any airlines which currently fly to St Kitts and Nevis from Europe, it is possible to obtain a connecting flight from the United States.
 American Eagle, American Airlines and US Airways all offer flights to the island.
 A number of local airlines may be used for inter-island transport.
 However, fleets are not always maintained to an international standard.
 Thus it is often wiser to travel between islands by boat, especially as this provides an excellent opportunity to take in magnificent views.
 Information on ferry services is available here.
 Car rental services are available on both St. Kitts and Nevis.